mvolkmann/blog/src/neovim.md

    for each language-specific Debug Adapter Protocol server.
    (I could not find any of these.)
 1. Enter `:Lazy sync` to update used plugins and remove unused plugins.
+   When this completes, press `q` to close the window.
 1. Enter `:AstroUpdatePackages` to get the latest AstroNvim updates.
 1. If JavaScript will be edited then it is likely that Babel will be used parse files.